Q&A with Misty Jones, Assistant Professor of Music at Kent State University in Ohio, US

 Photo courtesy of Misty Jones.

 Misty Jones, who hails from San Antonio, Texas, never imagined she would study for a master’s degree at Berklee’s campus in Valencia, Spain.
 But after years of contract music production jobs, developing church rock bands, and teaching music, she was ready for change.
-And she knew the Berklee master in music degree with music production concentration was what she wanted.
+And she knew Berklee's Master of Music in Music Production, Technology, and Innovation degree was what she wanted.
 Attending the program was, she says, “hands-down the craziest, most amazing thing that has ever happened to me.”

 Now she’s just finished her first year as assistant professor of Music at Kent State University, Ohio—and it’s just where she wants to be.
 Below is an edited conversation with her.